Key step before making big decisions

 If you’re wondering how to know what Jesus is praying, simply ask Him to tell you and then await a gentle nudge of your spirit….a quiet whisper to your heart….a word downloaded into your mind.
 Jesus says this in John 10:27 My sheep hear my voice….
 So ask Him how he’s praying, await his direction, and then join him in that prayer.
 How powerful!!

-What prayer for hubby can do
+What prayer can do for husband

 Do you have a continuing issue with your husband?
 Does he lack a certain desirable character quality?
 Prayer can make all the difference!